 Razer Raiju Mobile Controller

 It’s not too surprising that Razer, the pedigree brand behind high-end RGB keyboards, gaming laptops, and the Razer Phone 2, makes a pretty decent premium Android controller.
 It’s called the Raiju Mobile, and it has plenty of advanced customization options.
 If you play FPS games like Call of Duty Mobile or Hitman Sniper regularly, features like hair-trigger mode for quick-firing and sensitivity clutch function, which lets you decrease the thumbstick sensitivity for more accurate aiming, are a boon.

 The button layout is fairly standard — situated on the left are a joystick and a directional pad, and on the right-hand side is a secondary joystick and four action buttons.
 Two shoulder buttons and two trigger buttons occupy the back, along with four remappable multi-function buttons.

-The Raiju Mobile has a rechargeable Type-C battery offering up to 23 hours battery life and feels perfectly balanced, making it great for extended gaming sessions.
-It also has an adjustable smartphone clip offering up to 60-degree tilt, although with some phones the clip blocks access to the volume buttons (or presses down on the power button).
-Unlike most other Android controllers on our list, it can be used with two Android phones at once, thanks to its Mode switch that lets you easily switch between paired devices, which comes in handy if you have multiple devices or want to share with friends.
+The Raiju Mobile has a rechargeable Type-C battery that offers up to 23 hours battery life and feels perfectly balanced.
+For those reasons, it’s great for extended gaming sessions.
+It also has an adjustable smartphone clip with a 60-degree tilt, although with some phones the clip blocks access to the volume buttons (or presses down on the power button).
+Unlike most other Android controllers on our list, the Raiju Mobile can be used with two Android phones at once.
+A Mode switch lets you easily swap between paired devices, which comes in handy if you have multiple devices or want to share with friends.

-The Raiju Mobile is the most expensive option on our list at a sky-high $110.
+One caveat: The Raiju Mobile is the most expensive option on our list at a sky-high $110.
 The cost alone could be a drawback for some gamers.
-The long battery life and additional features make it worth the price — and you can use it with your PC is another perk that warrants the higher up-front investment.
+The long battery life and additional features make it worth the price, though.
+Compatibility with your PC is another perk that warrants the higher up-front investment.